 You cannot appeal the decision if your application is rejected.
 The UDI's reasons for the refusal or rejection will be stated in the decision letter.
 You cannot appeal the decision, even if you disagree with the UDI's assessment.

->

-> No, there are no other schemes for applying for exemptions from staying in a quarantine or at quarantine hotels.
+No, there are no other schemes for applying for exemptions from staying in quarantine or at quarantine hotels.
 However, there are schemes where the employer can apply for an employee to enter Norway.
 Here you can read about these schemes

->

-> Please note that children under the age of 18 traveling with persons protected from the coronavirus do not need to stay in a quarantine hotel.
+Please note that children under the age of 18 travelling with persons protected from the coronavirus do not need to stay in a quarantine hotel.
 The child must still be in quarantine at home or in another suitable accommodation.

->

-> No. You must check whether you are allowed to enter Norway.
+No. You must check whether you are allowed to enter Norway.
 Here you can read about the rules for entry

 If you are going to a funeral or to visit a person who is seriously ill or dying, you must attach documentation showing that the person is someone close to you.
 You can submit a marriage certificate, birth certificate, cohabitation contract, or other documentation.